 - 3-A. Regional coordination.
-If the commission determines that the likely benefits to ratepayers in the State will exceed the likely costs, the commission may coordinate with one or more states to procure, through long-term contracts or other mechanisms, transmission capacity, capacity resources, renewable energy credits or clean energy credits. - Sec.
-20. 35-A MRSA §3210-C, sub-§7, as amended by PL 2009, c.
+The commission may coordinate with one or more states to procure, through long-term contracts or other mechanisms, transmission capacity, capacity resources, energy credits, renewable energy credits or clean energy credits. - Sec.
+24. 35-A MRSA §3210-C, sub-§7, as amended by PL 2009, c.
 518, §5, is further amended to read: - 7.
 Disposition of resources.
-An investor-owned transmission and distribution utility shall sell capacity resources, energy of, renewable energy credits or clean energy credits purchased pursuant to subsection 3 or 3-A or take other action relative to such capacity resources, energy of, renewable energy credits or clean energy credits as directed by the commission. - Sec.
-21. 35-A MRSA §3210-C, sub-§9, as amended by PL 2009, c.
+An investor-owned transmission and distribution utility shall sell capacity resources, energy or renewable energy credits or clean energy credits purchased pursuant to subsection 3 or 3-A or take other action relative to such capacity resources, energy or credits, renewable energy credits or clean energy credits as directed by the commission. - Sec.
+25. 35-A MRSA §3210-C, sub-§9, as amended by PL 2009, c.
 518, §6, is further amended to read: - 9.
 Contract payments.
-Except as provided in paragraphs A and B, contracts for capacity resources, related energy of, renewable energy credits or clean energy credits entered into pursuant to this section must provide that payments will be made only after contracted amounts of capacity resources, related energy or renewable energy credits have been provided.
+Except as provided in paragraphs A and B, contracts for capacity resources, related energy or credits, renewable energy credits or clean energy credits entered into pursuant to this section must provide that payments will be made only after contracted amounts of capacity resources, related energy or renewable energy credits have been provided. - A. Contracts with the Efficiency Maine Trust established in section 10103 for energy efficiency capacity resources and related energy entered into pursuant to this section may provide that up to 20% of the total payment be made at the start of the contract.
+Such contracts must provide that the remaining payments will be made only after the supplier has demonstrated, according to measurement and verification protocols specified in rules adopted by the Efficiency Maine Trust Board pursuant to section 10105, subsection 5, that physical installations have been completed and contracted amounts of capacity resources and related energy have been substantiated. - B. Contracts with any entity other than the Efficiency Maine Trust established in section 10103 for energy efficiency capacity resources and related energy must provide that payments will be made only after the supplier has demonstrated, according to measurement and verification protocols specified in rules adopted by the Efficiency Maine Trust Board pursuant to section 10105, subsection 5, that physical installations have been completed and contracted amounts of capacity resources and related energy have been substantiated.